Software Selection for Fixed Asset Accounting

 iPollingTM Results Review

-Recently, Peeriosity’s iPollingTM was used to by a Senior Finance Director at a member company to understand the tools member companies are using for Fixed Asset maintenance, reporting, and inventory.
+Recently, Peeriosity’s iPollingTM was used by a Senior Finance Director at a member company to understand the tools member companies are using for Fixed Asset maintenance, reporting, and inventory.
 Using this approach, the poll author was able to quickly gain insights into her issue, which she described as follows:

 The first question in the poll asked about the tool that is being used.
 The overwhelming majority, at 88% are using their ERP as the primary tool, with 8% using an in-house developed tool, and 4% using Excel spreadsheets with uploads made to their ERP.
-While the results are compelling when you know the answer, for software-related questions until you see the data the answer is less obvious since there are many software solutions available for Fixed Assets that are advertised and marketed to mid-sized companies.
+While the results are compelling when you know the answer, to software-related questions until you see the data the answer is less obvious since there are many software solutions available for Fixed Assets that are advertised and marketed to mid-sized companies.
 ERP providers, in contrast, are less likely to separately market or advertise their solutions for Fixed Asset accounting.

 Regarding overall satisfaction levels for the Fixed Asset accounting solutions used, 76% report that they are either satisfied or very satisfied, with the remaining 24% either indifferent or unsatisfied.
 Here are the details:

 The following are some of the valuable comments added by members:

-- We are starting the process of implementing 3rd-party software due to the limitations with the ERP’s fixed asset capabilities.
+- We are starting the process of implementing 3rd-party software due to the limitations of the ERP’s fixed asset capabilities.

 - SAP is used for maintenance and inventory.
 DOWNLOADS are heavily used to REPORT results.
 Asset physicals are done offline with downloaded reports.
 Reports are available within SAP for monthly results (act, bud, aging) but not all in one report.